stephenjohnlimb/boot/K8s.md

 kubectl config use-context test

 # This means we're now using the test namespace in the text context
-# this will show now pods running - as we are in the test context
+# This will show now pods running (there won't be any yet) - as we are in the test context
 kubectl get pods

 # If you flip back to use microk8s